You have obtained the K1 fiancee visa and have joined your U.S. citizen in the U.S. — now what?

 The next step is getting married and applying for legal permanent residence (or the “green card”) so you can live in the U.S. with your spouse.
 In order to obtain the green card, the foreign national spouse must file for “Adjustment of Status” (AOS) application.

-In this article we provide a complete step-by-step procedure for filing AOS application, documents checklist, interview questions and tips to increase the chances of approval.
+Here, we provide a complete step-by-step procedure for filing AOS application, documents checklist, interview questions and tips to increase the chances of approval.

 My Case Scenario